mohamedmadian10/Angular-store/README.md

 Dashboard page that displays a list of products for the admin to be able to apply CRUD operations on the products
 - multi languages :
   the default language is English and by clicking on Ar you ar able to use Araboc language

+# stepps to run the  App
+- npm insall  => to install dependancies
+- ng serve  => to start app
+- ng test => ti run unit test

+  # Usage
+  - login only with the following credentials:
+  - Admin to be able to redirected to the dashboard username (admin) password (admin)
+  - User  => only able to redirected to the store username (user) password (user)